 Course descriptions and catalog: Semester in Thailand students are able to choose from any course at our partner school, Mahidol University International College (MUIC), as long as they meet the prerequisites.
 Clicking the link below will take you to MUIC’s course schedule, where you can choose from a range of courses under various bachelor degree programs.
 For more information regarding course descriptions and some syllabi, please visit MUIC’s website here.

-Click here for past Semester in Thailand course schedules
+Please click here for the Spring 2018 Semester in Thailand course schedule.

 Note: Mahidol University uses a Trimester system where Trimester 1 begins in September, Trimester 2 in January, and Trimester 3 in April.